 To further understand the enigmatic art of Taijiquan, Damo also travelled to Chenjiagou in Henan province.
 After a short stay here, it was decided that Chen family Taijiquan was not really what Damo was after but fortunately he had made contact with master Ni Yuanhai and this led him into the Hunyuan Taiji system of Feng Zhiqiang.
 For a number of years Damo learn the Hunyuan system from master Ni, Feng himself (though to a far lesser degree) and other teachers of the style such as Qi Zhaoling and Chen Xiu.
 Possibly one of the greatest boons of this particular system was the Hunyuan Qi Gong that is taught as a part of the tradition; this effective Qi Gong set became a mainstay of Damo’s practice for a long time.

 The final aspects of Taiji that Damo then explored were to be found high in the mountains of China.
-Initially these studies were in the Wudang mountain ranges where Damo learnt Taijiquan and other internal arts from within the San Feng and Xian Wu lines of practice.
+Initially these studies were in the Wudang mountain ranges where Damo learnt Taijiquan and other internal arts from within the San Feng and Xuan Wu lines of practice.
 Though interesting, and the mountain setting ideal, Damo moved away from these methods when he encountered the Taiji of the Long Men Pai and instead learnt this system from master Guan who was an accomplished Chinese medical practitioner and calligrapher as well as a master of Taiji.

 Within his school of Lotus Nei Gong, Damo now teaches primarily the Yang system of Taijiquan from within the Huang Xingxian method to new students.
 More advanced practitioners progress into the Zhaolin methods whilst only close students have the option of learning the Hunyuan system due to the painstaking amount of time it can take to teach the style.
 The other systems of Taijiquan that Damo studied in China have since faded from his practice and only serve to have influenced the internal mechanics present within his own body.
 Damo now focuses on the Yang systems with an emphasis upon health preservation and self-cultivation.

 Wushu, Wrestling and Gong Fu